 #5 Follow Your Routine

-After a couple of months you’ll have a workable daily or weekly routine that makes you more efficient, decreases your stress and frustration, and frees up time for passion projects, fun things, and family time!
+Experiment to find your routine rock stars (like my library evenings) and keep tweaking this routine until it becomes perfectly suited to you.
+After a couple of months you’ll have a workable weekly routine that decreases your stress and frustration, boosts your productivity, and frees up time for passion projects, family, and fun!

 #6 Remember That Life Happens

 You’ve worked incredibly hard to create a weekly routine that works for you….

 And then life happens.

 Kids get sick, company arrives, you get sick, the kids are on break from school, the holidays roll around, and chaos ensues.

 It’s okay!
 Take a deep breath.
 Tomorrow morning or next week is a new start, a clean slate.
 You can get back to your schedule when things around you calm down.
 This is part of the process of creating strong and lasting routines—whether for business or life!

 Although it can be arduous to build strong and lasting business routines at first, the productivity boost, additional energy, and extra time you gain make the initial struggle totally worth it!
 Take this process step-by-step, create your basic schedule, then tweak it, tweak it, and tweak it again until you’ve created strong and lasting business routines!